Skip navigation

 What should I know about storage and disposal of this medication?

 Keep this medication in the bottle it came in, tightly closed, and out of reach of children.
 Store unopened bottles in the refrigerator.
-Opened bottles can be stored in the refrigerator or at room temperature (up to 77°F [25°C]).
-Dispose of the bottle 6 weeks after opening, even if there is some solution left in the bottle.
+You may store opened bottles of the medication in the refrigerator until after the expiration date printed on the package has passed, or you may store the medication at room temperature (up to 77°F [25°C]) for up to 6 weeks.

 What other information should I know?